 - The environment is stimulating, supportive and well resourced.
 Wall and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.

-- Each class has a teacher and a teaching assistant.
-If children have a Statement of Special Educational Need or an Education, Health and Care Plan, there may be additional teaching assistance so that specialised support is available.
+- Each class has a teacher and some support from a teaching assistant.
+If children have an Education, Health and Care Plan, there may be additional teaching assistance so that specialised support is available.

 - Classes are well resourced and for children with additional needs, specialised equipment such as writing slopes, visual prompts are more specialised equipment.